Birds7-7birds/3855-api-project/README.md

 ## Troubleshooting
 ![Alt text](./Images/fail.JPG)
 - If this does not work, chances are the app_conf.yml did not pick up the environment variable for Kafka DNS.
 Try hardcoding it and rebuilding images with `docker compose up -f docker-compose_kafka.yml --Build`
+- If this is not working, focus on getting each docker service to stay on, then, one at a time connect them to the healthcheck.
+If the healthcheck cannot see them, there is a network issue.
+Then work on connecting them to Kafka.
 ## Interacting with the Microservices
 The services are setup with API end points, to place a bit or list an item, you need to make post requests to the receiver endpoints..
 The two main endpoints are:
 `/listItem` which requires a JSON body that looks like so